-Under Section 396 it is an offence to demand a thing with intent to steal the thing with the use of threats of injury or detriment if the demand is not complied with.
+Under Section 396 of the Code, it is an offence to demand a thing with intent to steal the thing with threats of injury or detriment if the demand is not complied with.
 This offence is punishable by up to three years imprisonment.

-Under Section 397 it is an offence to demand a thing from a person with threats of injury or detriment if the demand is not yielded to.
+Under Section 397 of the Code, it is an offence for a person who has intent to extort or gain something from any person and who demands a thing from a person with threats of injury or detriment if the demand is not yielded to.
 This offence is punishable by up to 14 years imprisonment.

-Under Section 398 it is an offence for a person, with intent to extort or gain a thing from another person, to:
+Under Section 398 of the Code, it is an offence for a person, with intent to extort or gain a thing from another person, to:

 - Accuse or threaten to accuse the person of committing an indictable offence; or